prytoegrian/check-break/README.md

 # Check-break

 Check-break helps you to discover compatibility breaks in your code, and improve decisions-making to determine if a new major version is required.
-In few words, if you follow *semver* (or try to stick to it), you must use `Check-break` ;-)
+In few words, if you follow *semver* (or try to stick to it), you must use `check-break` ;-)

 ## What is a compatibility break ?
 Basically, following the semver definition :
 > A change is incompatible if it removes a possibility for the consumer in the public API.

 All starts with a clear definition of **public API** in your context.
-Once done, a compatibility breas occurs on all **public API** functions each time :
+Once done, a compatibility break occurs on all **public API** functions each time :
 - an argument is removed
 - an argument is added (*without a default value*)
+- a default argument is removed
 - a return type is removed
 - a return type is added (*without a default value*)
 - type of any input / output / exception / assertion is changed and is incompatible with the former one (**1**)